 “Remember then; that there is only one time that is important—now!
 It is the most important time because it is the only time over which we have any power”- Leo Tolstoy

 It might sound simple, ‘live in the present’; however, it is one of the toughest things to do.
 We all love replaying failed scenarios and regretting things we did or words we said.
-We waste so much time worrying about the consequences of our past actions, that we forget to live and make the most of our present.
+So much time is wasted worrying about the consequences of our past actions, that we forget to live and make the most of our present.
 We are not only fretting about the past, but about the future as well.
 Will things work out as planned?
-Will I get my dream job?
-Will I be able to find true love?
+Can I get my dream job?
+How will I be able to find true love?
 These thoughts keep plaguing our minds now and then.
 Do not get me wrong, there is nothing wrong in planning your future or reminiscing your past.
 It is always great to refresh positive memories and think constructively about your future goals, the problem begins when you sacrifice your present for it.

 Not each day will be your best day.
 There will be good moments and there will be moments of disappointment and failure.
 However does not mean that we must lose focus on what we are supposed to be doing at that moment.
 We cannot get our past back, and we have zero control over what is about to happen, so the only moment we must be concentrating on is now.
 So many a times we ignore the task at hand because we are worrying or occupied with incidences that have passed or in anticipation of future events.
 We fail to do what is expected of us in the present because we fail to prioritize.
 Time and tide waits for no one, and if we waste the precious gift of the present (pun intended!), then we will only have yet another thing to regret.

 Unplugged Talks is a platform where you can speak your heart out.
+It is an another form of training and development.
 Every individual deals with some or the other fear like expressing feelings, fear of the society’s perception towards us, constant fear of lagging behind in this competitive world or fear of taking risks in every walk of life.

 Unplugged Talks helps you to find opportunities by speaking your heart out.
 Does speaking openly create opportunities?
 Yes; It certainly does.
 Join our community to understand more.
 Unplugged Talks helps you to take correct decisions yourself.
 It helps you to become bold, fearless and makes you capable of solving your own problems.